-Ever wanted to go wild camping, but weren’t sure on the rules or how to find places to stay?
+Ever wanted to go wild camping in your campervan or motorhome, but weren't sure on the rules or how to find places to stay?
 This post has everything you need to know about how to wild camp in the UK.

 Ah, wild camping.
 Parking up away from the rest of the world and enjoying some blissful solitude, far removed from busy campsites, screaming children, barking dogs or drunken revellers.
 Wild camping sounds (and is) idyllic…. but if you've never done it before it can definitely be intimidating.
 How do you know where to go?
 How does everyone else find these beautiful spots you see on Facebook or Instagram?
 Is it even legal?

-Don’t worry- it’s not as scary as it sounds and hopefully by the end of this post you’ll feel confident to go off for a little adventure.
-I’ll mainly focus on wild camping for Vans & Motorhomes, because that’s what we use, but hopefully there will be some useful information for other types of wild explorers too.
+Don't worry- it's not as scary as it sounds and hopefully by the end of this post you'll feel confident to go off for a little adventure.
+I'll mainly focus on wild camping for campervans & Motorhomes, because that's what we use, but there is also some useful information for other types of wild explorers too.

 I remember the first time we considered wild camping.
 I was absolutely TERRIFIED.
 I thought we were going to be either murdered in our beds or woken up at 3am and moved on by the police (complete with a criminal record).
 Honestly, I'm not sure which one scared me most.

 It all started when we headed off to the Scotland Highlands for a week's holiday… and we didn't have a plan.
 This was difficult for me because I am a PLANNER.
 The whole concept was totally alien and honestly not that much fun- I spent most of the day worrying about where we were going to stay for the night.
 When we did find somewhere to stay I worried we were doing something wrong.
 I barely slept (although some of that had to do with the lorries which used our quiet side street as a rat run during the night- live and learn!)